SfC Home > Business > eCommerce >

 Basics of eCommerce

-eCommerce (or e-commerce) consists of buying and selling products and services over the Internet, as opposed to the standard commerce practices.
-It is a subset of a company's eBusiness strategy.
-Often e-commerce is used to add revenue streams to a standard business.
+eCommerce (or e-commerce) consists of buying and selling products or services over the Internet, as opposed to the standard commerce practices.
+It can be a subset of a company's e-business strategy, or it can be simply used to add revenue streams to a standard business.

 Questions you may have include: